 What you can do to look after your boiler

-There are things you can do, in the meantime, to keep your heating unit running as efficiently as possible.
+Until the time comes when you need to replace your boiler, there are things you can do to keep your heating running as efficiently as possible.

 - Don’t put off repairs